pragma-/Plang/README.md

 return | return value from function

 ### Functions
 Functions are an abstracted group of statements.
-Functions can take variables as arguments and will return the value of the last statement.
-You can also explicitly return a value via the `return` keyword.
+Functions can take identifiers as parameters and will return the value of the last statement.
+You can explicitly return a value via the `return` keyword.
+Arguments passed to function calls may be any valid expression, optionally enclosed with parentheses.

 For example, a function to square a value: